There are three basic categories of potatoes which are defined by their time of planting and lifting. These are:

 The time between planting and lifting should be about 20 weeks.

-If planted at the beginning of May, you could have yourself a Christmas crop if the weather holds off!
+If planted at the end of May or beginning of June, you could have yourself a Christmas crop if the weather holds off!

 Potato planting times are just a guide.
 How your potato plants will develop will depend entirely on their growing conditions.